 Calathea is native to tropical Americas, and the good news is that despite there are so many different species, they all have more or less the same requirements.
 This means that if you opt to have more than one type of Calathea, you can have a similar approach to maintenance.

-What are the most common types found as house plants?
+What are the most common Calathea types you can find as house plants?

 - Calathea Rufibarba